 - Keep nighttime feeds strictly business.
 While feedings are a wonderful way to bond, save the smiles and eye contact for the daytime feeds and playtime.
 At nighttime, be gentle, responsive and well, boring.
 Trust us, this will help avoid night waking in the middle of the night.

 - Use a white noise machine to keep outside noise from waking baby.

 Remember: babies are noisy sleepers, so be sure yours is truly awake and not just making sounds in their sleep before removing them from their crib or bassinet.
 Wait for a real, true hangry crying, or other signs that indicate what baby needs to avoid future sleep problems.

 Day/Night Confusion is just one common sleep issue new parents may have to navigate with a newborn baby.
 For pro tips and tricks on how to navigate the others and establish healthy sleep habits from the start, check out Tinyhood’s Newborn Sleep Online Course.
-You can also schedule a 1:1 consultation with our certified pediatric sleep consultant and experts.
 Sleep training and instilling a sleep routine can feel intimidating, especially in the early days, but a little bit of knowledge will leave you feeling a lot more empowered.